-Why WIX Ecommerice?
+Why use WIX?
 WIX is a superb web builder designed to help users build stunning websites.
-From blogs to shop sites, it can create the perfect site to suit your needs.
+From blogs to WIX E-commerce sites, it can create the perfect site to suit your needs.

 And with the likes of the WIX Editor and the WIX ADI, it has never been as easy to build a website with no experience.

-Our video shows how to build a stunning Ecommerce website (ie, an website that designed to sell products online).
+Our video shows how to build a stunning WIX E-commerce website, a website that is designed to sell products online.
 This can be a website solely for selling products or one part of a larger website.
-A perfect example of the latter?
-Geeky Gadgets who offer deals on different technology such as Apple products, adaptors and much more.

 How to Create a Brand for Your Website

 The first place to start when building any website is the branding of the site.
 This includes the name of the site, the site colours and also the logo.
-The logo should be designed appropriately for your site and your own business brand.
+The logo should be designed appropriately for your site and your branding.

 Gathering Research and Inspiration for Your Site